Aparshakti Khurana Stuck With Her Dad On This Old Bollywood Classic | ExBulletin

 Aparshakti Khurana Stuck With Her Dad On This Old Bollywood Classic

+Bollywood actor Aparshakti Khurana, who posted cover versions of various songs on his social media pages throughout this lockdown, shared a post with his father, astrologer P Khurrana on Monday.

-New Delhi [India], May 31 (ANI): Bollywood actor Aparshakti Khurana, who posted covers of various songs on his social media pages throughout this lockdown, shared a post with his father, astrologer P Khurrana on Monday .
+Bollywood actor Aparshakti Khurana, who posted cover versions of various songs on his social media pages throughout this lockdown, shared a post with his father, astrologer P Khurrana on Monday.

 Aparshakti took to his Instagram account and shared a video in which the father-son duo could be heard singing an unconnected version of Mohammad Rafi’s popular song “ Badan Pe Sitare Lapete Hue ”.
 In the caption he wrote “#Jamming with Pitashree @astrologer.
 Pkhurrana #InstaMusic ”.